Fairbank, Arizona: History

-Originally the location of a Native American village known as Santa Cruz in the 18th century, the area was later settled around the time the railroad came through in 1881, and developed further when the local railroad station was built in 1882.
-It was originally known as Junction City, then Kendall, then Fairbanks, and was formally founded as Fairbank on May 16, 1883 on the same day that the local Post Office opened.
+Originally the location of a Native American village known as Santa Cruz de Gaybanipitea in the 18th century, the area was later settled around the time the El Paso and Southwestern Railroad came through in 1881, and developed further when the local railroad station was built in 1882.
+It was originally known as Junction City, then Kendall, then Fairbanks, and was formally founded as Fairbank on May 16, 1883, on the same day that the local Post Office opened.

 Due to its proximity to Tombstone, and the fact that it boasted the nearest railroad station to what was one of the largest cities in the western United States, Fairbank acted as a way point between Tombstone and the rest of the country, bringing supplies into the bustling town, and also acting as the departure point for the ore pulled from Tombstone's silver mines on its way to the mills in Contention City and Charleston.
 Fairbank was also home to a stage coach station on the Butterfield Overland Mail line which opened in 1885.
 At its height in the mid-1880s, the town housed approximately 100 residents, and boasted a steam quartz mill, a general store, a butcher shop, a restaurant, a saloon, a Wells Fargo office, the railroad depot, and a stage coach station.

 When the Tombstone mines closed after flooding in 1886, Fairbank's prominence declined as the nearby mills shutdown, and the rail depot it offered became increasingly unnecessary.
 Subsequent droughts drove away area farmers and ranchers, further isolating the town.
 Fairbank was reprieved from a possible extinction when the railroad linked nearby Bisbee to Fairbank's train depot in 1889, making Fairbank an important leg in the transit of copper mined from the highly productive Copper Queen Mine.
 However, the flooding of the San Pedro River in September 1890 caused significant property damage, thinning down the population further.

 On February 15, 1900, Fairbank was the scene of an attempted train robbery of the express car on the Benson–Nogales train by the Burt Alvord gang.
 Express Messenger and former lawman Jeff Milton, drove off the bandits despite a serious bullet wound sustained to his arm.
 The robbery was unsuccessful, and gang member "Three Fingered Jack" Dunlop was mortally wounded, later to die in Tombstone after confessing to the attempted robbery.
 Among the members of the gang who were arrested was the notorious outlaw Bill Downing.

 In 1901, the Mexican land grant on which the town was situated was purchased by the Boquillas Land and Cattle Company who extended the leases on only the commercial building and several residences into the 1970s.